 No teacher ever comes out and actually says it.
 They skirt around the issue.
 They bring up the ghost – the myth – of the so called ‘deprived child’.
-This is usually some stereotyped view of a ‘pupil-premium’ child’s life that has no basis in reality (Dyson, 2003, Grainger, 2013).
+This is usually some stereotyped view of a ‘pupil-premium’ child’s life that has no basis in reality (Dyson, 2003; Grainger et al, 2003).
 We often hear things like: they only ever sit at home and play on the computer or they won’t be able to think of anything.
 The worst we have heard is that supposedly some children don’t have a single positive thing which they could write about because their lives are seen as so arid.

 These are the sorts of excuses that some teachers give when rejecting the idea of allowing children (regardless of background or circumstance) to choose their own writing topics.
-There is the assumption that these pupils are impoverished, lazy or come from solely violent or disturbed homes (Dyson, 2003, Grainger, 2013).
+There is the assumption that these pupils are impoverished, lazy or come from solely violent or disturbed homes (Dyson, 2003; Grainger et al, 2003).
 I often wonder how these teachers come to know these features of children’s home lives?
 According o research (Grainger et al 2003, 2005, Fisher, 2006), they actually don’t and in terms of writing they really don’t want to find out either.
-And, as a result, they believe that only they can and should decide what it good for children and what they should write about.
+And, as a result, they believe that only they can and should decide what is good for children and what they should write about.
 These children don’t deserve a choice in the matter.
 After all, they are not like us – they are culturally deprived and need saving.

 The reality is these children actually have the same basic vocabulary, possess the same capacity for conceptual learning and can use the same logic as anyone else who learns to write (Rosen, 1972).
 Research also suggests that even pre-schoolers have the ability to choose their own writing topics with ease (Dyson, 2003, Krees, 1997) and only lose it once it has been extinguished by the dominant writing pedagogies used in schools.